Breadn11/Transformers_UE3/guides/coalesced_binds.md

 ## How to Add Binds to the Coalesced
 Open the coalesced text file, and search (Ctrl + F) for `Engine.PlayerInput`

 A few lines below, you should see a bunch of entries starting with `Bindings=`.
 You can add your binds here with the default ones.

+I recommend placing them above the existing binds like this for organization and ease of access.

 ![](/media/coalesced_bind_invert.png)

+## List of Binds